How to choose the right content that fuels your talent community and candidate email nurture communications.

 Employee stories fuel your nurture efforts

 The good news about employee stories: they are engaging, educational, and inspiring.
-Plus, you can get a ton of mileage out of them.
+Plus, you can get a ton of mileage out of them and repurpose them.
+All story mediums can be used to nurture your talent community, too.

 Better news: the sophisticated systems that help you manage your community are built for engaging content.